kexiZeroing/super-simple-generative-ui/README.md

 # Gen UI Demo

 This forked demo is based on Tejas Kumar's talk on [React Server Components in AI Applications](https://www.youtube.com/watch?v=fsAYMNl1Cj0).
-I changed to use [DeepSeek Provider](https://sdk.vercel.ai/providers/ai-sdk-providers/deepseek) as the language model here.
-It's helpful to check out https://github.com/nicoalbanese/ai-sdk-fundamentals to learn more about the fundamentals of the Vercel AI SDK.
+I changed it to show NBA players' draft year, pick number, and team info using [DeepSeek Provider](https://sdk.vercel.ai/providers/ai-sdk-providers/deepseek) as the language model here.

+It's helpful to check out https://github.com/nicoalbanese/ai-sdk-fundamentals and https://github.com/vercel-labs/ai-sdk-preview-rsc-genui to learn more about AI SDK and generative UI.

 ## Running it locally